 - chlorpyrifos has been shown to decrease intestinal integrity, which increases LPS and low-grade inflammation (in mice).
 This leads to obesity.[ref]

 - chlorpyrifos damages sperm and decreases sperm count in rats.
 A high-fat diet decreased the effects.[ref]

 - chlorpyrifos messes with rats’ brains — decreased neurocognitive performance and increased anxiety-like behavior.[ref]

 Organic foods have low (or no) organophosphate pesticide residue.
 You can check the FDA data on pesticide residue for your favorite fruits and vegetables here.

 Meat, fish, and dairy usually have low amounts of organophosphates.

-While fruits and vegetables are generally considered to be good for you, it may be a trade-off with the pesticide exposure in conventionally grown foods.
-A study on kids in Atlanta showed that switching out conventional fruits, vegetables, and grains for organic ones substantially reduced the amount of organophosphate metabolites in their urine to almost undetectable levels.[ref]
+While fruits and vegetables are generally considered to be good for you, it may be a trade-off with pesticide exposure in conventionally grown foods.
+A study on kids in Atlanta showed that switching out conventional fruits, vegetables, and grains for organic ones substantially reduced the number of organophosphate metabolites in their urine to almost undetectable levels.[ref]